Bill Smith (Canadian musician): Career

 While working at CODA, Smith began seriously studying and performing jazz as a saxophonist and clarinetist in Toronto.
 He developed a modest, conversational style and began performing in freely improvised settings in the mid-1970s, first with pianist Stuart Broomer and percussionist John Mars in the jazz trio, Broomer, Mars & Smith.
-He then performed with his own jazz trio, the Bill Smith Ensemble (BSE) from 1980–1989.
+He then performed with his own jazz trio, the Bill Smith Ensemble (BSE) from 1980 to 1989.
 Other members of the BSE included violinist David Prentice and double bass player David Lee.
 The BSE recorded several albums, both as a trio and with guests Leo Smith and Joe McPhee.

 Smith performed in London in April 1983 as "Four Nights of Canadian Improvised Music" with fellow Canadian saxophonist, Maury Coles, starting at the Seven Dials Jazz Club, Covent Garden, run by Matthew Wright of Ray's Jazz Shop.
 They were accompanied by local musicians Paul Rutherford (trombone), Paul Rogers (bass) and Nigel Morris (drums).
 This was followed by gigs at Club Extempore, Haverstock Hill, Club Improv, Conway Street and the New Merlin's Cave.
 Other musicians involved included Jim Dvorak, Roger Turner, Ollie Blanchflower, Marcio Mattos, Eddie Prevost, Elton Dean and Harrison Smith (no relation).